 - best harvesting system: arms and position of the conveyor belt

-- possibility to work along a dock, a floating net etc.
+- especially designed to work along a floating net, a dock etc.

 Very good rentability because:

 - one Sargaboat© can have several trailers (Sargatrailer©)